Sandra Irene Harris (nee

 service with the British Army in Italy in 1944.

-playing for Staffordshire against Yorkshire in the British Crown Green
+medal, whilst playing for Staffordshire against Yorkshire in the British

-eventually set up with his own shop in Whitmore Reans, a suburb of
+business and was eventually set up with his own shop in Whitmore Reans, a suburb of Wolverhampton.

 Bruno married my mother, Kate Portsmouth on 24th

 April 1930, at St Anthony of Padua Church, Wolverhampton.
 My brother Terry

 was born on 28th February 1933 and I was born on 24th February

 1940.
 At the outbreak of war in

 1939, Emilio Pietro’s business was at its peak when he owned 4